techlxrd/SoftwareKit/README.md

-# SoftwareKit (swkit.app)
+# SoftwareKit

-SoftwareKit is a modern web-based platform designed to provide utilities and tools for iOS, macOS and HarmonyOS users.
-It focuses on clean design, fast performance, and a simple user experience for managing and exploring apps and services.
+SoftwareKit is a modern web platform built for people who use iOS, macOS, and HarmonyOS.
+The project focuses on creating useful tools and utilities with a clean interface, fast performance, and a smooth overall experience.

+Whether you're exploring apps, managing services, or just looking for lightweight tools that work well, SoftwareKit aims to keep things simple, responsive, and easy to use.

 🌐 Website: https://swkit.app

 ---

-## Features
+# Features

-- Lightweight and fast web experience
+- Fast and lightweight experience
-- Clean UI focused on usability
+- Clean and modern interface
-- Tools and utilities for Apple and HUAWEI ecosystem users
+- Utilities for Apple and HUAWEI ecosystem users
-- Continuously evolving platform with frequent updates
+- Regular updates and improvements
-- Designed with performance and simplicity in mind
+- Built with simplicity and performance in mind

 ---

-## Project Structure
+# Project Structure

-This repository contains the source code for the SoftwareKit website and related components.
+This repository contains the source code and components that power the SoftwareKit platform.

 ---

-## License
+# License

 This project is licensed under the
-**GNU General Public License v2.0 (GPL-2.0)**
+GNU General Public License v2.0 (GPL-2.0)

-You are free to:
+You are allowed to:

 - Use the code
-- Modify the code
+- Modify the project
-- Distribute the code

-Under the condition that:
+- Share and distribute it

+## Conditions:

-- Any modified or derivative versions must also be released under **GPL-2.0**
+- Modified or derivative versions must also use the GPL-2.0 license
-- Source code must remain available when distributing the software
+- Source code must remain publicly available when distributed

 Full license text:
 https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html

 ---

-## Notes
+# Notes

-SoftwareKit may include references to third-party apps or services.
-These are not owned or controlled by this project unless explicitly stated.
+SoftwareKit may reference third-party applications, brands, or services.
+Unless clearly stated otherwise, those services are not owned, affiliated with, or managed by this project.

 ---

-## Contact
+# Contact

-For questions, feedback, or collaboration:
+Questions, ideas, or collaboration requests are always welcome.

 - Website: https://techlord.is-a.dev